Deep Learning Foundation Models from Classical Molecular Descriptors: Results

 \section{Results}

-Herein we present summary statistics and selected results following the aforementioned experimental procedure.
-Complete results are available in Appendix \ref{detailed_experimental_results} and in the corresponding source code (see Section \ref{software_and_data}).
-Although the selection of results shown here and the accompanying commentary are representative of the entire set.
+We present summary statistics and key graphical results following the procedures described in Section~\ref{methods}.
+For clarity, only a representative subset is shown here, while the complete set of results and all analysis code are available in the Supporting Information and at the source code repository (see Section~\ref{code_avail}).